stratumn/agent/packages/agent-sample/README.md

-# Indigo Agent Sample
+# Stratumn Agent Sample

-This project contains a sample [agent](https://github.com/stratumn/js-indigocore/tree/master/packages/agent-js) It can be used to test IndigoCore without coding anything yourself.
+This project contains a sample [agent](https://github.com/stratumn/agent/tree/master/packages/agent) It can be used to test Stratumn p2p networks without coding anything yourself.

 ## Docker images